lovoo/goka/examples/2-clicks/README.md

 ### Partitioning and Concurrency

 Messages are partitioned in Kafka using the message key.
-Messages within each partition are processed sequentially, but in parallel for all partitions.
-That means for our case, different users can be modified in parallel.
-A single user however is always modified sequentially, because all messages for that user are assigned to the same partition which runs sequentially.
+Within a given partition, messages are processed sequentially.
+However, different partitions process messages concurrently.

+In this example, the user ID is used as the message key, i.e., the messages are partitioned by the user ID.
+Therefore, different users are modified concurrently whereas a single user is always modified sequentially.

 That's why there is no need to create any locks as long as all modifications are performed using the `context`.
 Everything else needs to be protected by locks as usual.